 Northwestern Law accepts approximately 30-35 transfer students each year.
 To be considered for admission as a transfer student you must have earned at least 28 semester credit hours at a school accredited by the American Bar Association and intend to complete your last two years of residence at Northwestern Law.

 The amount of credit an accepted applicant will receive at Northwestern for completed first-year work, including summer coursework, will not exceed 28 semester units.
 Grades below a C or its equivalent will not be accepted for transfer credit.

 Transfer applications should be submitted no earlier than June 1 and completed no later than July 1.
-The Admissions Committee will begin reviewing applications shortly after July 1.

 Please note that because of the differences in curriculum among law schools, students who are admitted on a transfer basis may not receive full credit for courses taken at the law schools from which they are transferring.